A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Debt service.
 The amount needed to repay interest and principal on a debt over a period of time.
 For an individual, this might be the amount they owe on student loans or a mortgage.
 For the federal government, debt service is the interest paid on the national debt.

 Defined contribution retirement plan (DC plan): A retirement program in which each employee has an individual account that accumulates employee contributions, employer contributions, and investment earnings.
-Contributions to a traditional DC plans and any increase in value are generally not included in the taxable income of beneficiaries.
+Contributions to traditional DC plans and any increase in value are generally not included in the taxable income of beneficiaries.
 Employer contributions are also exempt from payroll tax.
 Withdrawals are fully taxable.

 Discretionary spending: Spending decided upon by Congress through the annual appropriations process.